-In Israel, the longstanding history of cannabis research is inexorably tied to Professor Raphael
+In Israel, the longstanding history of hemp research is inexorably tied to Professor Raphael

-Mechoulam, one of pioneers of the field.
+Mechoulam was one of the pioneers of the field.
 During his research in the 1960s, Mechoulam began

-investigating the cannabis plant after learning about the isolation of morphine from opium.
+investigating the hemp plant after learning about the isolation of morphine from opium.

 His efforts centered on identifying the active ingredient, believing it would pave the way for

 greater scientific study.
 Through his collaborative efforts with Drs.
 Yechiel Gaoni and Yuval

 Shvo, Mechoulam was able to isolate many cannabinoids, most notably cannabidiol (CBD) in

 1963 and tetrahydrocannabinol (THC), the psychoactive compound found in hemp, in 1964.

 Mechoulam and Gaoni were also able to synthesize THC, paving the way for other important